Introduction

 By Bus

-Oranienburg to the camp can also be taken by way of a bus.
-Regular bus lines 804 and 821 run between Oranienburg and Sachsenhausen.
-The correct times vary, so check the bus schedule at the station, or use a journey planner app, if you have one.
+Oranienburg to the camp can also be reached by bus.
+Bus lines 804 and 821 are regular services between Oranienburg and Sachsenhausen.
+Get the timing check from the station or a journey planner app.

 The Appellplatz